YaraMH/teamUp/README.md

 # teamUp
-A React Native Mobile app to Join or create football games
+A React Native Mobile app integrated with Firebase, which can be used to Join or create football games